Comparison of the AK-47 and M16: Range and accuracy

 Note *: The effective range of a firearm is the maximum distance at which a weapon may be expected to be accurate and achieve the desired effect.

 Note **: The horizontal range is the distance traveled by a bullet, fired from the rifle at a height of 1.6 meters and 0° elevation until the bullet hits the ground.

-Note ***: The lethal range is the maximum range of a small-arms projectile, while still maintaining the minimum energy required to put a man out of action, which is generally believed to be 15 kilogram-meters (108 ft.-Ibs.).
+Note ***: The lethal range is the maximum range of a small-arms projectile, while still maintaining the minimum energy required to put a man out of action, which is generally believed to be 15 kilogram-meters (108 ft-lbs).
 This is the equivalent of the muzzle energy of a .22LR handgun.

 Note ****: The maximum range of a small-arms projectile is attained at about 30° elevation.
 This maximum range is only of safety interest, not for combat firing.

 The M16 rifle is "accurate beyond description".
 Its light recoil, high velocity, and flat trajectory allow shooters to take headshots out to 300 meters.
 Newer M16s use the newer M855 cartridge increasing their effective range to 600 meters.
 They are also more accurate than their predecessors and are capable of shooting 1–3 inch groups at 100 yards.
 "In Fallujah, Marines with ACOG-equipped M16A4s created a stir by taking so many headshots that until the wounds were closely examined, some observers thought the insurgents had been executed."
-The newest M855A1 EPR cartridge is even more accurate and during testing "... has shown that, on average, 95 percent of the rounds will hit within an 8 × 8-inch target at 600 meters."
+The newest M855A1 EPR cartridge is even more accurate and during testing "...has shown that, on average, 95 percent of the rounds will hit within an 8 × 8-inch target at 600 meters."

 The AK-47's accuracy has always been considered to be "good enough" to hit an adult male torso out to about 300 meters.
 "At 300 meters, expert shooters (firing AK-47s) at prone or at bench rest positions had difficulty putting ten consecutive rounds on target."
 Despite the Soviet engineers' best efforts and "no matter the changes, the AK-47's accuracy could not be significantly improved; when it came to precise shooting, it was a stubbornly mediocre arm."
 Curiously, the newer stamped steel receiver AKM models are less accurate than their predecessors.
 "There are advantages and disadvantages in both forged/milled receivers and stamped receivers.
 Milled/Forged Receivers are much more rigid, flexing less as the rifle is fired thus not hindering accuracy as much as stamped receivers.
 Stamped receivers on the other hand are a bit more rugged since it has some give in them and have less chance of having metal fatigue under heavy usage."
 As a result, the milled AK-47s are capable of shooting 3–5 inch groups at 100 yards, whereas the stamped AKMs are capable of shooting 4–6 inch groups at 100 yards.
 The best shooters can hit a man-sized target at 800 meters within five shots (firing from a prone or supported position) or ten shots (standing).